acorn-io/aml/README.md

 arrayOfNumbers: [number]
 arrayOfObjects: [{key: "value"}]

-// The below is interpreted as an a key someArray is required, must be an array and the
+// The below is interpreted as a key someArray is required, must be an array and the
 // values of the array must match the schema `string` or `{key: "value"}`
 mixedArrayOfStringAndObject: [string, {key: "value"}]
 ```